linode/apl-docs/docs/apps/istio.md

 ## About

-Istio is installed by APL to deliver the following capabilities:
+Istio is installed to deliver the following capabilities:

 - mTLS enforcement for all traffic that is deemed compromisable.